 |---|

 The RMSD slider allows you to control the RMSD threshold used to compare matching residues.
-If the side-chain RMSD between 2 matching residues is higher than the selected threshold, that residue is treated as a difference.
+If the side-chain RMSD between two matching residues is higher than the selected threshold, that residue is treated as a difference.

 The highlight mode can also be inverted to display only residues that are similar between the compared structures.
 In the current user interface, this option is available as a checkbox labeled “Show common part”.
 In the new user interface, it is accessed via the “Show Similar Regions” button.

-To determine which residues can be compared, Highlight Mode uses the first structure loaded in the 3D viewer as the reference.
-For each additional structure, the positions of the Cα (carbon‑alpha) atoms are compared against those of the reference structure.
-Residues whose Cα atoms fall within a defined spatial distance are considered equivalent and are compared to identify similarities or differences.
+To determine which pairs of residues should be compared, Highlight Mode compares the positions of the Cα atoms of each structure against those of the Workspace reference structure.
+Residues whose Cα atoms fall within a 2 Å spatial distance are considered equivalent and are compared to identify similarities or differences.
+These are called matching residues.